Treatment with the ML830® cold laser is designed to temporarily relieve pain associated with the following conditions:

 Avoiding re-injury to the treatment area is critical to promote proper healing and avoid the return of pain.

-- Increased Tissue Strength – 830 Laser increases both collagen and fibroblast activity.
+- Increased Tissue Strength – 830 Cold Laser Therapy increases both collagen and fibroblast activity.
 Professional athletes are using this therapy to heal injuries faster.
 Laser treated tissues are stronger after recovery than with natural healing alone.

 Experimenting clinicians found that an 830 nm laser is optimal for treating chronic pain.
 An example of how LLLT works involves soft tissue trauma.
 These types of injuries consist of damage to the deep, sensitive layers of tissue beneath the epidermis, including muscular, neural, lymphatic, and vascular tissue.